Fujifilm X-A5 vs Olympus TG-5

 Review summary: Fujifilm X-A5 vs Olympus TG-5

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A5 or the Olympus TG-5 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X-A5: